jimmyli97/human-essentials-wiki/Application-Overview.md

 # Purpose
 This application is a solution that is custom-tailored around the specific needs of Diaperbanks.
 We initially worked directly with several diaperbanks to ascertain exactly how we could best meet their needs with software, and we offer it to them for free, since many diaperbanks are volunteer-driven and/or grant-funded, and any money they would spend on an application is money diverted from swaddling children.

-The scope of this application (Diaperbase) is:
+The scope of this application (Human Essentials) is:

  - tracking incoming, outgoing, and retained inventory in a robust manner
  - providing reports and status of the inventory to the diaperbanks